What is the Hatch Act -- and did James Comey break it?

 "Absent extraordinary circumstances that might justify it, a public communication about a pending F.B.I. investigation involving a candidate that is made on the eve of an election is . . . very likely to be a violation of the Hatch Act and a misuse of an official position," Painter wrote.

-And Senate Minority Leader Harry Reid invoked the Hatch Act in a latter to Sunday night.
+And Senate Minority Leader Harry Reid invoked the Hatch Act in a letter to Sunday night.
 "I am writing to inform you that my office has determined that these actions may violate the Hatch Act," Reid wrote.
 "Through your partisan actions, you may have broken the law."

 Painter on Saturday formally filed a complaint with Office of Special Counsel -- and with the Office of Government Ethics -- seeking to trigger an investigation of Comey's conduct.
 Whether those complaints have any traction remain to be seen -- but even if they do, there is no scenario in which they will be resolved by Election Day.